InfuseAI/primehub-site/docs/getting_started/prerequisites.md

   </div>
 </div>

-Before installing PrimeHub, we need to provide a PrimeHub-ready Kubernetes, which should contain following essentials.
+>Before installing PrimeHub, we need to provide a PrimeHub-ready-Kubernetes, which should contain following essentials.

-## Kubernetes Cluster (1.15+)
+## Kubernetes Cluster (1.16+)

-PrimeHub is based on Kuberentes.
-The Kubernetes version 1.15+ is recommended.
+>The Kubernetes version 1.16 is recommended.

+If you already have a Kubernetes cluster or going to install one in your own preference, make sure the cluster meets the requirements below.

+If a fresh PrimeHub on GKE or EKS is one of your preferences, you may want to start from our [Kubernetes on GKE](kubernetes_on_gke) guide or [Kubernetes on EKS](kubernetes_on_eks) guide.

 ## Kubectl